 After the data submission cut-off date, DHS calculates and compiles the results and shares them with the hospitals.
-Hospitals are expected to review the results and respond to DHS with comments and supporting data in case there are discrepancies between the results calculated by DHS and those by the hospitals.
-DHS will then review the data submitted by hospitals.
+Hospitals are expected to review these results for accuracy and communicate to DHS any discrepancies supported by data.
+DHS will review and follow up as appropriate.